KEEPERS EXTENDED CARE PROGRAM

 Keepers will follow the school’s Health and Safety policies and will also conduct the same safety drills from time to time as they are already familiar with during the school hours.
 It is imperative that the children have a plan in place during the after care hours as well.

 Medical and health related issues will be addressed in the same manner they are during school hours.
 Any student requiring special medical care (i.e.diabetics or seizure disorder) will be attended to according to the established medical plan on file.
-Although during the after care program hours there is no RN available, the Person In Charge or the Director have both been trained by the school’s nurse on each individual child’s needs and they both have completed a state licensing Medication Administration course and are the only two persons allowed to administer medication during the after care program .
+Although during the after care program hours there is no RN available, the Person In Charge has been trained by the school’s nurse on each individual child’s needs and they both have completed a state licensing Medication Administration course and are the only two persons allowed to administer medication during the after care program .
 EPI pens and Inhalers do not fall under this category, and any adult in charge of the care and keeping of children who should require this can administer these types of life-saving medications.

 EXTENDED CARE COMMUNICATION